amwong/dotfiles/rbac_doc.md

 - Cell phone
 - Job title
 - Role: Manager or Performer
   - **Manager** can view all tickets across the entire instance.
-Select this role for users with Project_Admin privileges.
+Select this role for users with project_admin privileges.
   - **Performer** can view only the tickets which they open.
 Select this role for users with _member_ privileges.
 You can request access for multiple users in a single ticket.
 The users should receive their login credentials by email within four business days.

 ##Using the dashboard
 ###Adding a project
-1. Log in to the dashboard and choose the Admin_Project project (or another project where you have the Cloud_Admin role) from the CURRENT PROJECT list.
+1. Log in to the dashboard and choose the Admin_Project project (or another project where you have the cloud_admin role) from the CURRENT PROJECT list.
 2. In the Admin tab, open the Identity Panel and click on **Projects**.
 3. Click **Create Project**.
 4. On the Project Info tab in the Create Project window, enter a name and description for the project.
 By default, the project is enabled.